 - Unfavorable water and/or weather conditions

 - Equipment failure

 - Insufficient lookout or vantage point

 More often than not, the injuries that result from boating accidents involve collisions, either with another water vessel, fixed objects, or floating debris.
-Other major causes of injury when boating are: capsizing, boat patrons falling overboard, flooding/swamping of the boat, or a fire on board.
+However, other major causes of injury when boating include capsizing, boat patrons falling overboard, flooding/swamping of the boat, or a fire on board.